kunleAdeyinka/bucketlist-app/README.md

 This is hosted on Heroku with Travis CI used for continous integration.

 # Tasks
-1. When the application loads up, first page should be a sign up page for the user.
+1. When the application loads up, first page should be a the welcome page asking users to sign up.
+2. The user can follow links to sign up and log into the application.
+3. A user should be able to sign in and logout of the application.